gracierichards/portfolio_manager/assignment4/res/DESIGN-README.txt

 DESIGN CHANGES

-  1. Evey stock added to portflio is now assosciated with a purchase date which is stored in a new hashmap, purchaseDates<>, along with their tickersymbols.
+  1. Evey stock added to portfolio is now associated with a purchase date which is stored in a new hashmap, purchaseDates<>, along with their tickersymbols.
      Stock added at the date of creation of the portfolio are assigned the creation Date as their purchase date and other additional stocks purchased later require the user to manually enter a date of purchase.

+  2. Unlike in Assignment 4, the controller now takes in the scanner created by Main.
+This is because for one of the commands, moving-crossovers, the controller has to prompt the user for two ints, x and y, after entering the initial command.
+Therefore, the controller needs access to the scanner for user input.
+         The design of the scanner being instantiated in Main was kept, so Main can check whether the command says quit and terminate the program from there.
+The controller does not take in a more general input like an InputStream, because this would not be compatible with the scanner taking input in Main.

+  3. The logic for checking if a ticker symbol is a valid stock has been taken out of createPortfolio and abstracted into a helper function called isValidTicker.
+This is different from isValidTicker in Assignment 4, which could only check validity in certain cases, and the old method has been renamed and is now used as a helper for the new isValidTicker.
+The new method is a general function that any method in Model can use to determine if a ticker symbol is valid or download stock data.
+         This is an improvement over the original design because functionality that is required for many parts of the program, determining if a ticker symbol is valid, is now in a separate method.
+And it ensures that the stock data is always downloaded before it is needed, because isValidTicker will always be called when the program receives a ticker symbol as input.

+  4. The logic for finding the price of a stock on a certain date has been taken out of determineValue and abstracted into a helper function called getStockPrice.
+Now any class in this package can use this method to find the price of stock.
+It takes in a newly created ENUM that specifies whether to return the opening or closing price.
+         This is an improvement over the original design because functionality that is required for many parts of the program, finding the price of a stock, is now in a method accessible by the rest of the program.

+>>>>>>> 0066514 (Design readme)

 OVERVIEW